dalesgit/wiki-vim/Gratitude Journal.md

 ---

 # Gratitude Journal

+## 15 Nov 2024 Fri 08:45 PM

+I have spent a good part of the day getting the Lenovo machine working again after it crashed 2 days ago.

+I felt such a peace being at the Franciscan center where I left MP off.
+I could live there!

 ## 11 Nov 2024 Mon 06:46 AM

 Nearly a week into the dictatorship, I feel a little more like what is the new normal.
 I feel very little patience with those who imagine we're living in the same country as a week ago.
 We were deluded then.
 The shift to cronyism and authoritarianism had been long underway.
 But emotionally we still lived in a place where rule of law mattered.
 "Cox Richardson" has been helpful.